nkearse1/Adhokv6/README.md

 corner of the app.
 It lets you simulate different roles without signing in by updating `localStorage.dev_user_role`.
 The `useAuth` hook reads this value to load real user records from the database and refreshes the page when a new role is selected.
+### Neon User Switcher

+When developing locally, a `NeonUserSwitcher` is displayed in the bottom right.
+It loads available users from `/api/dev/list-users` and stores the selected ID in `localStorage.adhok_active_user`.
+If no runtime value exists the server falls back to the `NEXT_PUBLIC_SELECTED_USER_ID` environment variable.

 ### Preview Mock Mode